Asad Qaiser: Early life and education

-Qaiser was born on 15 November 1969 in Swabi District, Pakistan.
+Qaiser was born to Sardar Bahadur on 15 November 1969 in Swabi District, Pakistan.
 According to The Express Tribune, he was born on 15 November 1968 in Marghuz.

+He is the eldest in a family of four brothers, including fellow politician Aqibullah Khan, and two sisters.

-He received his early education from the Government higher secondary school in Marghuz.
+He received his early education from the Government Higher Secondary School in Marghuz.
 He graduated from the University of Peshawar.
 He graduated from the Government Post Graduate College (Swabi) and received a degree of Bachelor of Arts.
+During his student days he was known to be a good player of volleyball and field hockey.

 After his graduation in 1995, he became divisional president of Pasban, a youth wing of Jamaat-e-Islami Pakistan.

 Political career

+Jamaat-e-Islami

 Qaiser began his political career with Jamaat-e-Islami Pakistan (JI).
 He was elected Nazim of Kotha College Swabi as a candidate of Islami Jamiat-e-Talaba in 1984 where he served for two years.

+Pakistan Tehreek-e-Insaf

 He joined Pakistan Tehreek-e-Insaf (PTI) after its formation in 1996.
 The same year, he was nominated as district president of PTI.

+He ran for the National Assembly of Pakistan in the 1997 Pakistani general election as a candidate of the PTI, from NA-9 Swabi, but was unsuccessful.
+He received 4,113 votes and was defeated by Haji Rehmanullah, a candidate of the Awami National Party (ANP).

+He ran for the National Assembly of Pakistan in the 2002 Pakistani general election as a candidate of the PTI, from NA-13 Swabi-II, but was unsuccessful.
+He received 766 votes and was defeated by Khalil Ahmad, a candidate of the Muttahida Majlis-e-Amal (MMA).

-He became the president of PTI Khyber Pakhtunkhwa in 2008 where he served until 2013.
+He was named the president of PTI Khyber Pakhtunkhwa in 2008, serving until 2013.